Khan/perseus/CONTRIBUTING.md

     git submodule init
     git submodule update

-After cloning the repo and initializing the submodule, you'll want to open test.html, which is the main page.

-You'll need to serve the files from some sort of a server.
+After cloning the repo and initializing the submodule, you'll need to serve the files from some sort of a server.
 You can't just open the files directly in a browser.

 We recommend installing `npm` and `make`, and running 'make server'

     cd perseus
     make server PORT=9000

-Now if you open your browser to `http://localhost:9000/test.html` (or `http://127.0.0.1:9000/test.html`) you should see the Perseus question editor.
+Now if you open your browser to `http://localhost:9000/` (or `http://127.0.0.1:9000/`) you should see the Perseus question editor.

 ## Fundamental technologies